ten7/pantheon-deploy/README.md

     ssh_key_base64: 'abcdef1234567890'
     ssh_pub_base64: 'abcdef1234567890'
     repo_url: "ssh://codeserver.dev.abcd-ef12-3456-7890@codeserver.dev.abcd-ef12-3456-7890.drush.in:2222/~/repository.git"
+    git_branch: 'master'
+    git_commit_message: "Made with <3 by robots"
 ```

 Where:

 * `pantheon_deploy.source.git_dir` is the path to locally cloned git repository from the external git host.
 Required.
+* `pantheon_deploy.source.git_branch` is the branch to use in the locally cloned git repository from the exteneral git host..
+Required.
 * `pantheon_deploy.build.npm_dir` is the path inside the repo to package.json.
 Optional, defaults to the `package.json` in the root of the repo.
 * `pantheon_deploy.build.npm_build_script_name` is the name of the script to invoke with `npm run`.
 Optional, defaults to `build`.
 * `pantheon_deploy.target.ssh_key_base64` is the Base64 encoded SSH private key used to communicate with Pantheon.
 Required.
 * `pantheon_deploy.target.ssh_pub_base64` is the Base64 encoded SSH public key used to communicate with Pantheon.
 Required.
 * `pantheon_deploy.target.repo_url` is the SSH URL to the Pantheon site repository.
 Required.
+* `pantheon_deploy.target.git_branch` is the git branch to push to the Pantheon site repository.
+Required.
+* `pantheon_deploy.target.git_commit_message` is the git commit message to use when pushing to the Pantheon site repository.
+Optional, defaults to "Commit by ten7.pantheon_deploy".

 ## Dependencies